Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

-The constant terms $\underline{B}$ and $\overline{B}$ in \eqref{eq:achrho}--\eqref{eq:convrho} depend on whether the information density $\imath(X; Y)$ is a lattice or non-lattice random variable because both the Edgeworth expansion and the LD result used in \cite{moulin2017log} take distinct forms for lattice and non-lattice random variables.
-In \cite{moulin2017log}, Moulin considers the channels with non-lattice information densities and the BSC as the only example with a lattice information density, which he analyzes separately in \cite[Th.~7]{moulin2017log}.
-Our analysis shows that a single proof holds for lattice and non-lattice cases if we do not attempt to bound the $O(1)$ term as in this paper.
+Since both the Edgeworth expansion and the LD result used in \cite{moulin2017log} take distinct forms for lattice and non-lattice random variables, the constant terms $\underline{B}$ and $\overline{B}$ in \eqref{eq:achrho}--\eqref{eq:convrho} depend on whether the information density $\imath(X; Y)$ is a lattice or non-lattice random variable.
+In \cite{moulin2017log}, Moulin focuses primarily on channels with non-lattice information densities; the only example channel with a lattice information density that he studies is the BSC, which he analyzes separately in \cite[Th.~7]{moulin2017log}.
+Our analysis shows that a single proof holds for lattice and non-lattice cases if we do not attempt to bound the $O(1)$ term.